Potential new World Heritage areas

 The proposed extension would include the Cooloola section of the Great Sandy National Park, the Great Sandy Strait, Wide Bay Military Reserve and Breaksea Spit.

-For more information, see Frequently asked questions—extension to the Fraser Island World Heritage area.
+For more information, see Frequently asked questions—extension to the K'gari (Fraser Island) World Heritage area.

 World Heritage in partnership with First Nations

 The Queensland Government is committed to working in partnership with First Nations peoples to manage and protect Country, including in World Heritage recognition and protection.
 How the Department of Environment and Science will deliver on this commitment is outlined in the Gurra Gurra Framework 2020-2026.
 We are currently developing an integrated strategy that focuses specifically on World Heritage areas, detailing how they are governed and managed, working with First Nations partners to protect their iconic natural and cultural values for future generations.